-You can follow the techniques mentioned above to fix the blinking blue light on the modem.
+You can follow the techniques mentioned above to fix the blue light on modem but no internet on CenturyLink.
 Some more direct ways include checking with the ISP, checking the cables, minimizing overheating, turning off the device when not used, and even upgrading or downgrading the firmware.

 Knowing what the flashing blue light on the CenturyLink modem indicates can solve half the battle.
 The other half its all about troubleshooting and trying each solution discussed above.
 With this, I hope your internet connection is back!